Net Profit Margin in Metals & Mining

 Example Metals & Mining Companies to Analyze

-Use the Equiscale Screener โ to filter metals & mining stocks by net profit margin and other metrics.
+Filter metals & mining stocks by net profit margin and other metrics:

 Key Takeaways

-- Net Profit Margin in metals & mining should be compared against sector peers, not the market average.
+- Net Profit Margin in metals & mining should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: Highly cyclical, commodity-price driven, capital intensive, global demand sensitive, China impact.